Sivanaque/Sivanaque/README.md

 # That's me !

-Well..
-I don't have much to say.
-Shoegaze/Folk lover and random IT developer who do probably stupid things 😏
+Hi there !
+Shoegaze/Folk lover and random IT developer who sometimes turn the things that go through his mind real 😏

 # Langages I (mostly) fall in love with